Meet the Agents: An Interview with Sarah O’HalloranHarry Bingham

 In YA books I’m drawn to contemporary stories rooted in the real world rather than the fantastical or the supernatural.
 An authentic voice is absolutely key and MY SECRET ROCKSTAR BOYFRIEND by Eleanor Wood is a wonderful example of the kind of voice I love.
 WE WERE LIARS by E. Lockhart, a dark, compelling story about a family tragedy and a horrible secret is exactly the kind of smart YA I would love to represent, and I’m always on the look-out for sophisticated literary YA.

 For the younger end of the market I am looking for poignant stories that make me cry like INFINITE SKY by C.J.
 Flood or MY SISTER LIVES ON THE MANTLEPIECE by Annabel Pitcher.
-And like every other agent I’m looking to find the British Rainbow Rowell!
+And like every other literary agent I’m looking to find the British Rainbow Rowell!

 Q. On the non-fiction side, are there particular areas that interest you?
 Does your non-fiction list have a particular slant to it?